 \subsubsection{Smoothing Quantile Regression (SQR) Averaging}

-In this paper, a completely new approach to obtaining probabilistic electricity price forecasts is proposed.
-The method is based on the very fresh idea presented by \citet{fer:gue:hor:21}.
-The authors suggest modifying the function minimized in quantile regression (see Eq.\ \eqref{eq:qr:loss}) by smoothing the objective function using kernel estimation.
-They showed that not only does the proposed solution yield a lower mean squared error compared to the standard QR estimator, but it is also asymptotically differentiable.
-In addition, the asymptotic theory holds uniformly with respect to the quantile level and bandwidth.
+In a recent article, \citet{fer:gue:hor:21}, propose to modify the standard quantile regression by smoothing the objective function using kernel estimation.
+They show that the proposed solution not only yields a lower mean squared error compared to the standard QR estimator, but is also asymptotically differentiable.
+In addition, the asymptotic theory holds uniformly with respect to quantile level and bandwidth.

-In the proposed approach, the smoothing quantile regression of \citet{fer:gue:hor:21} is used to average a pool of point forecasts.
-Therefore, the only (but crucial) change compared to the QRA model is the estimator of $\boldsymbol\beta_{q}$ that takes the following form \citep{fer:gue:hor:21}:
+Here, it is proposed to used the smoothing quantile regression of \citet{fer:gue:hor:21} to average a pool of point forecasts, creating a novel technique to obtain probabilistic forecast directly from point predictions.
+The estimator of $\boldsymbol\beta_{q}$ takes following form:

-where the independent variable matrix $X_{d,h}$ is the matrix of $n$ point forecasts ${\hat P}^{(i)}_{d,h}$ for $i=1,\ldots, n$. $\Phi(\cdot)$ and $\phi(\cdot)$ are the cumulative distribution function (cdf) and the density function (pdf) of the standard normal distribution, respectively, while $H$ is a bandwidth.
-The method is proposed in three different variants, denoted by SQRA, SQRM, and SQRF (for details, see Section \ref{sssec:models}).
+where the independent variable matrix $X_{d,h}$ is the matrix of $n$ point forecasts ${\hat P}^{(i)}_{d,h}$ for $i=1,\ldots, n$, $\Phi(\cdot)$ and $\phi(\cdot)$ are the cumulative distribution function (cdf) and the probability density function (pdf) of the standard normal distribution, respectively, while $H$ is the bandwidth.